 command and other supported APIs is the best way to ensure any automation you create is stable and long-lived.)

-As of macOS Sonoma, the command above produces the following output:
+As of macOS Sequoia, the command above produces the following output:

 % security authorizationdb read system.login.console